 The 10 year German Bund reached a historic low of -0.72% in August 2019.
 Since then, rates increased by more than 0.5% to -0.16% by mid-January 2020.
 However, the uncertainty and fear arising from the Covid-19 crisis and resulting negative effect on global growth caused another decrease to -0.59% by the end of the reporting period.
 In the US, long-term interest rates tumbled to 1.46% in early September and increased quickly thereafter to 1.9% with range-bound movements in the period thereafter.
 The Covid-19 pandemic led to a new drop to a historically low level of 0.54% in March 2020.
 By the end of the reporting period, the rate had slightly increased to 0.64%.
 The spread difference between euro-denominated corporate bonds and sovereign bonds largely tracked the path of equity markets.
-In the beginning of the reporting period, the spread difference stood at 0.89% versus 1.07% at the beginning of the reporting period.
-The fear of a deep economic recession caused the spread difference to triple between mid-February and mid-March 2020.
-Markets however calmed down after the various announcements by central banks and governments to support the economy and financial markets.
+In the beginning of the reporting period, the spread widened due to the slowdown in economic growth but narrowed again at the beginning of 2020.